Alfresco/docs-alfresco/support/latest/contact/index.md

 Active maintenance and support is required.

-To contact Support, please log into [Hyland Community](https://community.hyland.com/){:target="_blank"} and navigate to **Support > Open Support Cases**.
+To contact Technical Support, please log into [Hyland Community](https://community.hyland.com/){:target="_blank"} and navigate to **Support > Open Support Cases**.
 From this page you can submit a new support case, review the status of an existing support case, and comment on an open case to share information with the assigned Analyst.

-Production down and emergency support issues should be reported to Support by phone and are prioritized by the scope of impact.
-Phone contact information is located on the Community **Contact Support** page.
+Production down and emergency support issues should be reported to Technical Support by phone and are prioritized by the scope of impact.
+Phone contact information is located on the Community **Technical Support Contact Information** page.

 ## Global Services Consultants